 Portugal has carried out four multiplier-method estimates based on 2005 data, which were then compared to previous estimates based on 2000 data.
 The size of the population of long-term and/or regular users of opiates, cocaine and/or amphetamines was estimated to be between 4.3 and 5.0 per 1 000 inhabitants aged 15–64 (30 833 to 35 576 individuals), using an outreach team multiplier in 2005.
 A broader definition, not restricting the population to long-term and regular users, calculated using a treatment multiplier, suggested a higher rate of 6.2–7.4 cases per 1 000 aged 15–64.
 Injecting drug users were estimated at 1.8–2.2 per 1 000 inhabitants aged 15–64 using a treatment multiplier, and 1.5–3.0 per 1 000 inhabitants aged 15–64 using a mortality multiplier.
 The comparison with 2000 data indicated a decline in the estimated number of problem drug users and injecting drug users between 2000 and 2005.

 Up to 2012 the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) defined problem drug use as injecting drug use (IDU) or long duration/regular drug use of opiates, cocaine and/or amphetamines.
 Ecstasy and cannabis were not included in this category.
 Details are available here.

 Treatment demand data in Portugal is collected through the outpatient public network via the Multidisciplinary Information System (SIM), which was launched in 2010.
 The SIM enables complete treatment demand data from all 78 outpatient public treatment centres across Portugal to be reported.
 In 2011 a total of 4 388 clients were in treatment, of which 2 265 were in treatment for the first time.

 In Portugal, global estimates of the prevalence of infectious diseases among drug users are not available.
-However, some data based on clients of some treatment facilities are available, and these can provide information on rates among some sub-groups of drug users: (i) those demanding treatment for the first time at the public network of outpatient treatment facilities; (ii) those submitted to public detoxification treatment units or certified private detoxification units; or (iii) those in treatment in public or certified private therapeutic communities.
+However, some data based on clients of some treatment facilities are available, and these can provide information on rates among some sub-groups of drug users: (i) those demanding treatment for the first time at the public network of outpatient treatment facilities; (ii) those admitted to public detoxification treatment units or certified private detoxification units; or (iii) those in treatment in public or certified private therapeutic communities.